sakarisalmi/42-Pipex/README.md

 ```
 As you can see, we redirected the output to a file inside the program.

 And that's about it.
-That's all that was new in this project.
+That's everything new that you'll need to do this project yourself!